ecfairle/CHD-Model/FILES.md

 ## Montecarlo Simulations

 Running a single Montecarlo simulation is done by executing `montecarlo.py`.
-This requires at least one **_mc0.inp** file and **_mc0.dat** files for each **.dat** file that should be varied.

 ### Input Files

+Besides model input files, information for montecarlo simulations is stored in directory MC.
+This includes output, [inputs](MC/inputs) and input variation data.
 #### Dat Files

 Each **_mc0.dat** file should be identical to the original **.dat** file but with a formatting string with the following format on the last line `FORMAT:(14x (f9.6,3x))`.
 This describes the formatting for data lines in this file expected by the model. (e.g. this would imply 14 leading spaces, floats occupying up to 9 spaces with up to 6-digit precision and 3 trailing spaces per numeric entry.)

+List **.dat** files to be varied in [dat_files.txt](MC/inputs/dat_files.txt)

 #### Inp Files

 Each **_mc0.inp**  should have unique labels for each input value that is being varied.
-These labels and other information about varying the **.inp** file should be listed in [effect_mc.txt](examples/effect_mc.txt).
+These labels and other information about varying the **.inp** file should be listed in [inp_variation.txt](MC/inputs/inp_variation.txt).
+Prefixes of **.inp** files to be varied should be listed in [inp_files.txt](MC/inputs/inp_files.txt)

-**effects_mc.txt** describes which lines should be varied (found using a keyword) and how to vary them. **effects_mc.txt** lines should be separated into sections based on a key word (to find the right lines) which corresponds a number (or set of numbers) to be varied.
+**inp_variation.txt** describes which lines should be varied (found using labels) and how to vary them. **inp_variation.txt** lines should be separated into sections based on a key word (to find the right lines) which corresponds a number (or set of numbers) to be varied.
 These sections are each composed of components, each of which corresponds to a distribution with set parameters.
 Here is a description of the format and options associated with each section:

  ```
     keyword,num_components